 The best way to do this is by carefully developing your business plan.
 By now, you may have heard that you will need one and may have even started developing one.
 For those who have: congratulations!
-You have taken the first steps to defining what your business.
+You have taken the first steps to define your business.

-Sure, you can purchase a ready-made plan from any of a thousand sources these days: online from various websites, your local bookstore and even your office supply warehouse – it is our recommendation that you do not do this, or at least use these store bought term papers as an example of what can be accomplished and how, rather than what you should write.
-Someone else’s term paper may a shortcut to get the grade that you want, but remember, this is your business and you will need to run it; wouldn’t you rather be armed with the experience of understanding how and why your concept and supporting data was created?
+Sure, you can purchase a ready-made plan from any of a thousand sources these days: online from various websites, your local bookstore, and even your office supply warehouse – it is our recommendation that you do not do this, or at least use these store-bought term papers as an example of what can be accomplished and how rather than what you should write.
+Someone else’s term paper may a shortcut to getting the grade that you want, but remember, this is your business and you will need to run it; wouldn’t you rather be armed with the experience of understanding how and why your concept and supporting data was created?

 Use the resources available through the Small Business Administration and the assistance of the Service Corps of Retired Executives, and when you need guidance specific to the retail coffee industry, call on your new friends that you have met through SCAA events, online forums, cooperative owners of neighboring businesses or the experience of a business consultant to assist you.